LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: LLM-based Multi-Agent Blackboard System

 \subsection{Main Agent}

 The primary role of the main agent is to solve the problem in collaboration with the helper agents.
-The main agent follows the ReAct framework \citep{yao2023react}, where at each step $t$, given the query $q$ and the history of actions and observations $\sH_{t-1}$, it first reasons about what is the best next action and selects an action from a predefined action space, executes the action, observes the outcome, and appends the resulting observation to update the history $\sH_{t}$.\footnote{In this work, the inputs, outputs of the model, and observations are appended directly to the prompt of the LLM, formatted according to its chat-based input template.} The prompt used by the main agent is shown in Figure~\ref{fig:main-agent-blackboard-prompt} in Appendix~\ref{app:prompts}.
+The main agent follows the ReAct framework \citep{yao2023react}, where at each step $t$, given the query $q$ and the history of actions and observations $\sH_{t-1}$, it first reasons about what is the best next action and selects an action from a predefined action space, executes the action, observes the outcome, and appends the resulting observation to update the history $\sH_{t}$.\footnote{In this work, model inputs, outputs, and observations are appended to the LLM prompt using its chat-based format.} The prompt used by the main agent is shown in Figure~\ref{fig:main-agent-blackboard-prompt} in Appendix~\ref{app:prompts}.
 The agent selects one of the following predefined actions in each step, executes them, and observe their outcomes:

-\begin{itemize}[leftmargin=*] \item \textit{\textbf{Planning:}} In this action, the LLM decomposes the problem into smaller sub-problems and outlines a plan for addressing each of them.
-This action has no external effect on the environment but serves as an internal reasoning step to guide the LLM's problem-solving process.
+\begin{itemize}[leftmargin=*] \item \textit{\textbf{Planning:}} The LLM decomposes the problem into smaller sub-problems and outlines a plan for addressing them.
+This action has no external effect on the environment but serves as an internal step to guide the LLM's problem-solving.
 In response, the system simply acknowledges the proposed plan and instructs the LLM to proceed.

-\item \textit{\textbf{Reasoning:}} In this action, the LLM focuses on a specific aspect of the problem and explains its reasoning, analysis, or interpretation of the available observations and steps taken so far in this process.
-Similar to the planning step, this action has no external effect on the environment but functions as an internal reasoning mechanism to guide the LLM's problem-solving process.
+\item \textit{\textbf{Reasoning:}} The LLM focuses on a specific aspect of the problem and explains its reasoning, analysis, or interpretation of the available observations and steps taken so far in this process.
+Similar to the planning step, this action has no external effect on the environment but functions as an internal mechanism to guide the LLM's problem-solving process.
 In response, the system simply acknowledges the reasoning and prompts the LLM to continue.

-\item \textit{\textbf{Executing Code:}} In this action, the agent generates python code, which is executed using a python interpreter.
+\item \textit{\textbf{Executing Code:}} The agent generates python code, which is executed using a python interpreter.
 If the code runs successfully, the resulting outputs are returned to the agent for observation; otherwise, the agent receives the corresponding error messages.
 This action enables the agent to explore the problem interactively, inspect data files, and experiment with them to gain a deeper understanding of their content and structure and how to process them.